Homestuck126/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 - IntelliJ IDEA

-The quickstarts are intended to guide you through the steps to install the software that SDK will need, configure the settings for Sample Code, and check the result after doing ledgerinput.
-Quick starts involved following steps:
+The quickstarts are intended to guide you through the steps to install the software that the SDK will need, configure the settings for Sample Code, and check the result after doing ledgerinput.
+The quickstarts involve the follwing steps:

 <!-- no toc -->
 1. [Download the BNS JAVA Client SDK](#1-download-the-sdk)